New ideas for a wasteful industry

 Can I return my old product so it can get recycled?

-Through our innovative measures, Ucon Acrobatics is already achieving extremely high rates of over 90% of recycled textiles per product by weight.
+Through our innovative measures, Ucon Acrobatics is already achieving extremely high rates of up to 85% of recycled textiles per product by weight.
 Thus, numerous products would already meet the criteria of "recyclable" or "circular".
 There is still no uniform take-back system for textiles close to every household yet.
 We support the process that the European Union plans to establish.
 Sending back products to us would cause additional emissions.